CodegridThursday, 4th October 2018 ◆ Formal or vulgar record (8) Chip-8 Game jams

-Codegrid was a game I entered into a game jam a few years ago.
+Codegrid was a game I entered into a game jam back in 2015.
 It's a programming game in which you write your programs in a 2d grid.

 You can play it here.